vijay-shankaranand/tp/docs/UserGuide.md

 ### Selecting an event : `select_event`

-Selects a event at the specified index from JobFestGo.
+Selects an event at the specified index from JobFestGo.
 The relevant contacts and tasks will be displayed.

 Format: `select_event INDEX`